• Arrival Art Fair

 Over the past decade, Michael Assiff has developed a process of sculpting low-relief paintings using methacrylic plastic, modified squeeze bottles, and poured liquid latex.
 The landscapes depicted in Assiff's recent work are observed and recorded over the course of cross-country research trips along the interstate highway system.
 The resulting paintings examine the infrastructure and ecology that make up the supply chains of North America, drawing heavy inspiration from the American Regionalist painters and artists of the WPA era.
 Subject matter includes: species such as the invasive multiflora rose, the widespread native clovers and fleabane; insects such as the parastitoid wasp and the bent line moth; as well as infrastructural elements like luffing cranes, utility lines, steel mills and salt domes.

-Orphaned at a young age, Greenman was severely hearing impaired and lived her life in Boston and Newton, MA.
-Greenman married a pharmacist and had one daughter, Betty, and was a home-maker until her husband died suddenly in 1956.
+Orphaned at a young age, Rose deSmith Greenman was severely hearing impaired and lived her life in Boston and Newton, MA.
+Gxreenman married a pharmacist and had one daughter, Betty, and was a home-maker until her husband died suddenly in 1956.
 To make ends meet, she became a clerk at the Mass.
 Division of Banking and Insurance until her retirement in 1970.
 Seemingly out of nowhere, Greenman began drawing at age 72, the same time she began struggling with Alzheimer’s disease.
 Over a period of the next seven years, Greenman drew obsessively, making work with increasing intensity as a struggle with Alzheimer’s disease progressed.

 Spending most hours alone, Greenman used pencils, pens, crayons, and markers on scavenged scraps of paper saved from family members to interpret her world virtuosically – creating demure, mesmerizing, constrained drawings — alongside others that capture a tongue-in-cheek wit — of her home, garden, and family life in Boston as well as transformative and invented scenes from her imagination.
 Greenman’s drawings embody a mark-making which is woven as tightly and expressively as it possesses an all-encompassing reverence of observation and boundlessness.
 Her inquiry into memory and deep sense of imagined, anchored and often times idealized home, place, family, an observer in oneself, is charged with longing and wonder.